Physician Assistant Faculty and Staff

 Associate Program Director-Catherine Oms, MPA, PA-C

 Catherine Oms was raised locally and graduated from Loma Linda Academy in 1997.
 She received an Associate's Degree in Nursing from Southwestern Adventist University in 1999.
-She obtained her Bachelor's Degree in Kinesiology from Cal State University, San Bernardino in 2003.
-She obtained her Master's Degree in Physician Assistant Sciences in 2007 from Loma Linda University and has worked in several fields including, Pediatrics, Women's Health, and Family Practice.
+She obtained her Bachelor's Degree in Kinesiology from Cal State University, San Bernardino in 2003 and Master's Degree in Physician Assistant Sciences in 2007 from Loma Linda University.
+Since that time, she has worked in pediatrics, women's health, and family practice.
 She completed the OB/GYN Residency Program for PA's from Arrowhead Medical Center in 2009.
 She returned to Loma Linda University in 2011 as full time faculty and was a Didactic Coordinator for the Physician Assistant Program for 6 years.
 She is currently the Associate Program Director for the Physician Assistant Program.
 Her responsibilities include assisting with program assessment/accreditation/grant, administrative duties, and teaching Women’s Health and Cultural Immersion.

 Medical Director- Wessam Labib, MD, MPH

-Wessam Labib graduated from the University of Illinois, Chicago, Family Medicine Residency program in 2008, while simultaneously, receiving a Master’s of Public Health in Health Policy and Administration that same year.
+Wessam Labib graduated from the University of Illinois, Chicago, Family Medicine Residency program in 2008.
+Simultaneously, he received a Master’s of Public Health in Health Policy and Administration that same year.
 In 2009, he completed a Geriatric Medicine Fellowship at UCLA and a Medical Student Education Fellowship from the Society of Teachers of Family Medicine in 2012.
-Currently he practices Family/Geriatric Medicine at the Loma Linda University Family Medical Group and is the Director of the Adult Specialty Clinic (ASC) - Memory clinic.
+Currently, he practices Family/Geriatric Medicine at the Loma Linda University Family Medical Group.
+He is also Director of the Adult Specialty Clinic (ASC) - Memory clinic.
 He is an Assistant Professor for the Department of Family Medicine, School of Medicine and School of Nursing.
 He is also the Geriatric Medicine Rotations Director – Family Medicine Residency.
 He is the Director of Medical Student Education – Department of Family Medicine and was appointed the PA program Medical Director in 2016.
 He is passionate about education and believes strongly in the value of the multidisciplinary approach to education and to healthcare.

 Didactic Director – Mark Milliron, MSc, MPA, PA-C

 Mark received his Bachelor’s in Biology from the University of Redlands in 1976.
 One year later, he completed a Master’s in Genetics at the University of California in Riverside.
 This was followed by four years of PhD studies in the Faculty of Medicine at the University of British Columbia.
-Mark taught at both the high school and university levels for over twenty-five years before returning to southern California and entering the PA program at Loma Linda.
+Mark taught high school and university classes for 25 years before returning to southern California and entering the LLU PA program.
 His clinical experience includes Emergency Medicine, Family Medicine, and Urgent Care.
 Mark is currently the Didactic Director for the PA program, with responsibilities for instruction and curriculum delivery.

 Didactic Coordinator – Erin Gysbers, MPAS, PA-C